daniellaomokore/BoredApp/README.md

 - 6-digit login verification code sent to users emails.

-- Use of SQL Indexes in my relational Postgres database to speed up database queries and make data retrieval more efficient.
+- Use of SQL Indexes in my relational MYSQL database to speed up database queries and make data retrieval more efficient.

 - Use of the SQLAlchemy ORM instead of using raw SQL queries -> to prevent sql injection attacks.